-MICROTEACHING MINI-COURSE

-Public Speaking for First-Year Physics Graduate Students Course Outline: Fall 2009 http://www2.physics.utoronto.ca/~jharlow/teaching/teachingmini09/
+MICROTEACHING MINI-COURSE Public Speaking Practice for First-Year Physics Graduate Students Fall 2010

 Welcome!
-The goals of this mini-course are to practice talking up in front of a small group, and discuss the challenges and joys of public speaking.
+The goals of this short mini-course are to practice talking up in front of a small group, and discuss the challenges and joys of public speaking and teaching.
 We believe that oral presentation skills are important to your future.
 These skills do not come naturally, but can be practiced and learned.